expo/expo/docs/pages/versions/unversioned/index.md

 '$ npx create-react-native-app my-app',
 ]} cmdCopy="npx create-react-native-app my-app" />

-You can install and import any Expo SDK package using the `expo install` command.
+You can install and import any Expo SDK package using the `npx expo install` command.
 If you have an existing app that you would like to add Expo SDK packages to, read about [integrating Expo SDK into existing apps](/bare/existing-apps).

 ## Each Expo SDK version depends on a React Native version